Rishika180/Smart-Attendance-System/README.md

 npm run dev
 ```

 Opens at `http://localhost:5173`.
-Your browser will ask for camera
+The browser will ask for camera
 permission on the Register and Mark Attendance screens — allow it.

 ### Order to use it in